stertooy/gda-image/README.md

     * mpfi
     * mpfr
     * ncurses
+    * netbase
     * pari-gp
     * polymake
     * singular
+    * wget
     * zmq

 ### Slim images

-The `slim` images are much smaller, and contain the following:
+The `slim` images are much smaller.
+They contain the following:
-  * tools to install (but not build) additional packages:
+  * no tools to install or build additional packages;
-    * git
   * more or less only those GAP packages that GAP loads by default:
     * aclib
     * alnuth